Base Jumping Death at Zion

 Zion possesses one of the areas richest treasure troves for intrepid explorers willing to match their wits, their legs and their fingers against Mother Nature.

-These geological phenomena are formed through a deceivingly simple process of erosion.
-Water percolates through the cracks in the rock, and in the winter it freezes and expands, cracking and carving bits and pieces of the rock into natural arches.
+These geological phenomena are formed when water percolates through cracks, and it freezes and expands, cracking and carving rock into natural arches.

 There are tens of thousands of ruins, artifacts, petroglyphs and pictographs throughout the region.
 One of the most fun things you can do is find an ancient artifact on your own.

 Varied ranger-led programs are meant to inspire and educate visitors of Zion National Park.
 These varied programs can feature film, slides, and other forms of presentation.